Alpha Alpha Alpha

 Students qualify for induction into Tri-Alpha if they meet the following criteria:

-- The student has achieved an overall undergraduate GPA of at least 3.2 on a 4.0 scale
+The undergraduate student has achieved an overall undergraduate GPA of at least 3.2 on a 4.0 scale.
+(For schools using a pass, high pass, etc. system, a "high pass" average is required.)

-- Full-time graduate students who are first-generation students can be admitted if they have completed at least one term of study (9 or more graduate credits) and have a GPA in their graduate program of at least 3.0.
+Graduate students who are first-generation students can be admitted if they have completed the equivalent of at least one term of study (9 or more graduate credits) and have a GPA in their graduate program of at least 3.5.
+(NOTE: The executive board voted to change the GPA requirement to 3.5, but now allows for part-time students in graduate programs to be admitted.).
+(For schools using a pass, high pass, etc. system, a "high pass" average is required.)

 Faculty and staff may be inducted as well.
 To qualify, they must have met the definition of a first-generation student listed above at the time they completed their bachelor's degree.
 Faculty and staff must be willing to serve as mentors for first-generation students.